tevisgehr/cpp_kalman_filter_tracker/README.md

 # C++ Kalman Filter Tracker

 This repo is a C++ implimentation of a Kalman filter for multiple visual object tracking.
-The tracker reads in time-stamped bounding boxes from an object detector (such as SSD or Faster-RCNN).
+The tracker reads in frame-synchronised bounding boxes from an object detector (such as SSD or Faster-RCNN).
 Each object is tracked asychronously.
+At each new frame, the tracker manager reads in frame detections and associates them with existing track.
+Associated detections are sent to corropsonding track threads via an async message queue class.

 ## Classes and Structs